-- I objectively evaluate the major wins, loses, successes, and disappointments and assign blame.
+- Objectively evaluate the significant wins, loses, successes, and disappointments and assign blame.
 I don’t know about you, but I seem to find that I typically own my loses and wins, but give responsibility for my wins and successes to others.
-Sometimes this is a team of people; sometimes it is a single person.
+Sometimes this is a team of people; sometimes, it is a single person.

-- I quickly look at what opportunities and threats, I will face in the new year and what I see as my strengths and weaknesses to be.
+- Quickly look at what opportunities and threats, I will face in the new year and what I see as my strengths and weaknesses to be.
 Yes, this is a personal SWOT analysis.
 With eyes wide open, I try to: